language and parsing

 play the MP3 stream at the url

-It is a common task to need to convert sound files from one
+It is a common task to need to convert sound files from one format to another.

 translate an audio file in Sun AU format to a Microsoft WAV file,